Brothers of Epstein accuser Virginia Giuffre visit New Mexico ranch, demand unredacted documents

 Sign up now: Get ST's newsletters delivered to your inbox

-Giuffre's brother Sky Roberts, 37, called on the U.S. Department of Justice to release documents showing, among other things, names of visitors to Epstein's Zorro Ranch where he and his acquaintances are accused of sexually abusing women and girls.
+Ms Giuffre’s brother Sky Roberts, 37, called on the US Department of Justice to release documents showing, among other things, names of visitors to Epstein’s Zorro Ranch where he and his acquaintances are accused of sexually abusing women and girls.

-"All those names are in the files and right now the government is covering those up," said Roberts, flanked by Giuffre's older brother, Daniel Wilson, 47, and their families.
+“All those names are in the files and right now the government is covering those up,” said Mr Roberts, flanked by Ms Giuffre’s older brother, Mr Daniel Wilson, 47, and their families.

 The release of millions of records on Epstein has exposed the financier’s social connections with politicians, business people and scientists who he invited to the ranch.